 GRI: 304-1 – Biodiversity GRI Disclosures

-Geographic Area: CenterPoint Energy’s Houston Electric in Texas and Indiana and Ohio Electric Distribution and Transmission Delivery service territory.
+Geographic Area: CenterPoint Energy’s Houston Electric in Texas and Indiana Electric Distribution and Transmission Delivery service territory.
 CenterPoint Energy plans to cover the entire company footprint in four years.

 Houston Electric Territory